Taxes and Operating Expenses

 Minnesota's business taxes are very competitive and give companies a distinct advantage when it comes to the costs of doing business.

-Considering business taxes as a share of private sector gross state product, Minnesota ranked as the 20th-lowest taxing state in the nation in fiscal year 2012, according to a report by Ernst & Young and the Council on State Taxation.
+Considering business taxes as a share of private sector gross state product, Minnesota typically ranks in the middle of the pack, according to annual reports by Ernst & Young and the Council on State Taxation.

 Corporate Income Tax

 Minnesota only considers sales in-state when it apportions corporate income, meaning lower taxes for businesses whose property and payroll in the state is higher than the share of total sales in-state.

 Minnesota's lack of a throwback rule (sales to states without income taxes "thrown back" to the taxing state for apportionment purposes) reduces net income, and a generous carry-forward period helps reduce tax liabilities.
 States such as California and North Dakota have throwback for sales to the U.S. government.

 Breakdown of Corporate Income Taxes